 The Board of Trustees are responsible for the aims and goals of the MPS Society.
 They oversee the workings of the charity and the day to day management is conducted by the Chief Executive who reports to the Board.
 The Board reviews our strategy annually and this is then implemented by the Chief Executive and Management Team.
 The Board meets regularly five times a year with sub-committee meetings held to deal with specific issues.

-Our Chief Executive, Christine Lavery, founded the MPS Society over 30 years ago.
-Supported by Senior Management and staff, our experienced and skilled team work across a range of areas including advocacy support, fundraising, finance, event management and administration, and patient access to clinical trials.
+Our Group Chief Executive, Bob Stevens, is supported by Senior Management and staff.
+Our experienced and skilled team work across a range of areas including advocacy support, fundraising, finance, event management and administration.